-The second Dungeons & Dragons book that I ever read.
+The first Dungeons & Dragons book that I ever looked at. |

-The game they were playing was something called Advanced Dungeons & Dragons.
+The game they were playing was something called

 I was fascinated, but not allowed to play.
 The parents that shuttled us around thought I was too young.
 However, they didn't see the harm in letting me listen in on the boys' adventures and look through the books when they didn't need to look something up.